NSU-FA20-CSE299-2/Group05/README.md

 The development methodology will adopt the agile methodology.
 And the schedule of the Coupon finder website is given below.

-**Phase 1**
+**Phase 1**<br/>
 Duration time - ( 2.11.2020 -  14.11.2020 )<br/>
-Deliverables: A proposal for the website will be delivered.
+Deliverables: A proposal for the website will be delivered.<br/>
 **Phase 2** <br/>
 Duration time - ( 14.11.2020 -  23.11.2020 )<br/>
 Deliverables: Accessible login/sign up, logout page, homepage, admin dashboard, category page will be designed.
-HTML, CSS, JavaScript, Bootstrap will be used for the front end.
+HTML, CSS, JavaScript, Bootstrap will be used for the front end. <br/>
 **Phase 3**<br/>
 Duration time - ( 24.11.2020 -  07.12.2020 ) <br/>
-Deliverables:  In this duration, the interaction of Django and Database will be established.
+Deliverables:  In this duration, the interaction of Django and Database will be established. <br/>
 **Phase 4** <br/>
 Duration time - ( 08.12.2020 -  21.12.2020 ) <br/>
-Deliverables:  Hosting and necessary search options will be implemented.
+Deliverables:  Hosting and necessary search options will be implemented.<br/>
 **Phase 5** <br/>
 Duration time - (22.12.2020 - 04.
 01. 2021) <br/>
-Deliverables:  Bug fixing will be continued & final release.
+Deliverables:  Bug fixing will be continued & final release.<br/>
 ***Appendix***<br/>
-**Contact information**
+**Contact information**<br/>
 Contact Person Name: Nazia Tabassum Toma <br/>
 Email: nazia.tabassum@northsouth.edu